 Department of Veterans Affairs.

-The Department of Veterans Affairs (VA) proposes to amend its regulations defining who may apply for a headstone or marker.
-The intended effect of this proposed rule would be to expand the types of individuals who may request headstones and markers on behalf of decedents.
-This amendment would address concerns that the existing applicant definition is too restrictive and results in identified veteran gravesites going unmarked.
+The Department of Veterans Affairs (VA) amends its regulations defining who may apply for a headstone or marker.
+The rule expands the types of individuals who may request headstones and markers on behalf of decedents.

 Start Further Info